membrane/api-gateway/README.md

 </api>
 ```

-A list of deployed APIs if available at `http://localhost:2000/api-doc`
+A list of deployed APIs is available at `http://localhost:2000/api-doc`

 ![List of OpenAPI Deployments](distribution/examples/openapi/openapi-proxy/api-overview.png)